prooph/service-bus/docs/queue_producer.md

 set up a cron job to periodically check the queue for new messages and process them.
 The bus implementations of PSB can hide such an asynchronous workflow behind a unified interface.
-You can start with synchronous message dispatching by routing your messages directly to message handlers and if you later want to improve response times you can switch to async processing on a message basis by routing the appropriate messages to a queue producer listed below.
+You can start with synchronous message dispatching by routing your messages directly to message handlers and if you later want to improve response times you can switch to async processing on a per message basis by routing the appropriate messages to a queue producer listed below.

 # Available QueueProducer